4moms mamaRoo Baby Swing vs. rockaRoo Bouncer

 rockaRoo Specs:

-Both rockers are successful at calming babies and keeping their attention, but it’s their little differences that make all the difference.
+Both products are successful at calming babies and keeping their attention, but it’s their little differences that make all the difference.

-rockaRoo is essentially a glider, sliding back and forth.
+rockaRoo slides back and forth.
 This soothing motion simulates the ever-popular glider chair and condenses it to a fraction of the size.
-The unit’s front dial allows for speed selection, with 5 separate settings to choose from.
+The unit’s front dial allows for speed selection, with five separate settings to choose from.

 mamaRoo4 on the other hand has more encompassing motion.
 It allows for the baby to be bounced, rocked, and swayed via 5 motion presets.
 The mamaRoo4 also allows you to recline the seat to your liking, offering angle customization so baby can sit up or lay back.